SpartanRedSox.weebly.com

 Commedagh

-The weather looked a bit bleak and misty arriving at Donard Car Park.
+The weather looked a bit bleak and misty arriving at Donard Carpark.
 Despite this fifteen brave souls ventured out.
-The car park was busy due to a sponsored walk up Slieve Donard that day.
+The carpark was busy due to a sponsored walk up Slieve Donard that day.

 On up to the Saddle, we had loads of fit young people passing us.
 Most had surprising good footwear which is unusual for these events.
 It remained dry but the mountains were still covered with mist.
 Two folks dropped out before the Saddle and another stopped at the Saddle.
-We were now down to twelve and carried on up to the top of the wall and then progressed to the actual top of Commedagh.
+We were now down to twelve.
+Carried on up to the top of the wall and then progressed to the actual top of Commedagh.
 Miraculously the cloud and mist cleared and we had beautiful views down to Newcastle and Dundrum.

 It remained sunny for the rest of the day.